SaltyGoo/saltygoo.github.io/_posts/blog/2022-05-18-Chtulhu-Messerspiel.md

 ---
 layout: post
-tags: article
+tags: article rules
-title: (Rules) Chtulhu X Messerspiel
+title: Chtulhu X Messerspiel
 ---

 My group will be playing [Call of Chtulhu](https://www.chaosium.com/call-of-cthulhu-getting-started/) instead of GLOG/DnD this summer and I can't wait.
 The problem is that I'm now used to the lightness of the GLOG rules, and Call of Chtulhu's rules have become too heavy for me.